luvitrocks/utopia/README.md

 # luvit-utopia

-Utopia is a http server framework for [luvit.io](http://luvit.io) using "plugins" known as middlewares and highly inspired by [connect.js](https://github.com/senchalabs/connect).
+Utopia is a http server framework for [luvit.io](http://luvit.io) which is using "plugins" known as middlewares.
+Highly inspired by [connect.js](https://github.com/senchalabs/connect).

 ## Install